Paid Monthly? How to Make Cash Last

 A really great idea for making monthly wages manageable is to get your monthly bills going out on or just after payday.
-That way you won’t be as tempted to spend money you should be saving for the important stuff.
-Many companies welcome this and you can ask them to change the date of direct debits.
+That way, you won’t be as tempted to spend money you should be saving for the important stuff.
+Many companies welcome this, and you can ask them to change the date of direct debits.

 Another great tip for stretching a monthly income is to have separate bank accounts.
 It’s usually easy to do online.
-Put money in one for your car, one for other irregular and annual expenses and a Christmas fund for example.
-At one time the system would be to put money in separate envelopes, tins or draws.
+Put money in one for your car, one for other irregular and annual expenses and a Christmas fund, for example.
+At one time, the system would be to put money in separate envelopes, tins or draws.
 Using a cash system like this suits some people.
 However, it’s not recommended that you leave a lot of cash in your property.

 Having Money to Spend Every Week

-If this happens, try to only use a credit card to spend cash that you can pay back next month.
-Otherwise, it can be a slippery slope using credit cards for things beyond your budget and for impulse buys.
+If this happens, try only to use a credit card to spend cash that you can pay back next month.
+Otherwise, it can be a slippery slope using credit cards for things beyond your budget and impulse buys.
 Charges can be high and become a real strain on your monthly income.